Robert Boyd (game developer): Cthulhu Saves the World

-Co-created with Bill Stiernberg, Cthulhu Saves the World was released on December 30, 2010 on Xbox Live.
+Co-created with Bill Stiernberg, Cthulhu Saves the World was released on December 30, 2010, on Xbox Live.
 Cthulhu, the squid-faced, winged god created by H. P. Lovecraft emerges from the sea after centuries of slumber only to find his dark powers immediately sealed away by a mysterious holy wizard.
 A narrator then informs the player that the only way to break the curse is to become a true hero.
 Quickly breaking the fourth wall, Cthulhu informs the narrator that he was eavesdropping and now knows how to break the curse.
 Like Breath of Death VII, Cthulhu Saves the World has a branching level-up system and caps random encounters in an area (there is an option where the player can choose from the menu to have additional encounters).
 The "Hey There, Cthulhu" music video was produced by Nakatomi HMC using the parody song written and recorded by Eben Brooks.
 All in-game music was composed and recorded by Gordon McNeil.

 Zeboyd Games began a Kickstarter fundraiser towards development of an enhanced version of the game for PC and Xbox 360 platforms; it was more than successfully funded on February 16, 2011, garnering over twice the fundraiser's goal.
 The new version was officially announced on March 14, 2011, retitling the game as "Cthulhu Saves the World: Super Hyper Enhanced Championship Edition Alpha Diamond DX Plus Alpha FES HD - Premium Enhanced Game of the Year Collector's Edition (without Avatars!)".
-The PC version was released on July 13, 2011 together with Breath of Death VII on Valve's Steam service.
+The PC version was released on July 13, 2011, together with Breath of Death VII on Valve's Steam service.
 The Steam version was a financial success, making more revenue in its first week of release than in a year and a half on the Xbox 360.
 By November 21, 2011, the "Zeboyd Games Combo Pack" (Cthulhu Saves the World & Breath of Death VII) had sold over 100,000 copies on Steam in less than four months after release.

-Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness: Episode 3
+Penny Arcade's On the Rain-Slick Precipice of Darkness 3 and 4

 Zeboyd Games developed Episode 3 of Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness, which was released on June 25, 2012.
 Robert Boyd and Bill Stiernberg, along with Jerry Holkins and Jeff Kalles, hosted a panel at PAX East in Boston on April 6, 2012.

-Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness: Episode 4

-Zeboyd Games developed Episode 4, which was released on June 7, 2013.
+Zeboyd Games also developed Episode 4, which was released on June 7, 2013.